Revolut Alternatives: 8 Better Platforms for Growing Companies in 2026

 When not to use Mercury

 Mercury is primarily USD-focused and may not suit companies with significant multi-currency requirements or international payment needs.
-International transaction fees apply for non-USD currencies.
-Companies conducting genuine international business with regular foreign currency payments should evaluate Wise Business, Airwallex, or Revolut Business for superior multi-currency support.
+Companies conducting regular international business should evaluate platforms with superior multi-currency support.

 Pricing

-Mercury's free tier includes core banking and basic expense reporting.
-The $35 monthly paid tier adds enhanced NetSuite integrations, advanced invoicing, and Treasury account management.
-Non-USD card transactions and currency exchange carry additional fees.
+Free tier includes core banking and basic expense reporting.
+Paid tier costs $35 monthly with enhanced integrations and Treasury management.

 4. Wise Business: Low-cost international transfers

 Wise Business handles international payments with mid-market exchange rates and transparent fees.
-The platform supports multiple currencies with local account details in various countries for receiving payments without conversion fees.
+The platform supports multiple currencies with local account details in various countries.

 Why businesses choose Wise Business over Revolut Business